ZeroCodeTeam/just_expenses/_pages/faq.md

 # FAQ

-## How can I delete my data or account?
+## How can I delete my data?

-The app allows you to **manually track your income and expenses**.
+The app lets you **manually record and manage your income and expenses**.
 This financial data is stored **only on your device** in a local database.
 We **do not upload or store your data on any server** — it remains completely private and under your control.